mcc-us/bookkeeping/_posts/2023-12-26-double-entry-bookkeeping.md

 - **Double-entry bookkeeping**: Every transaction affects two (or more) accounts, a debit and a credit.
 The total Debits always equal the total Credits.
 - **Accounts**: Imagine accounts as containers for different financial elements like assets, liabilities, equity, income, and expenses.

+double-entry accounting also tracks assets, liabilities and equity.

 ## General Rules: ??????